Oslandia/workshop-3d/README.md

 You can use a VirtualBox image with all software already installed and setup, or you can choose to install them yourself.
 See below for installation instructions.

+## Configuring the virtual machine

+Import the virtual machine in virtual box: File -> Import Appliance

+To access the virtual machine from the host machine, we need to configure network options in virtual box:
+* File -> Preferences -> Network -> Host-only Network
+  * Add host-only network (note the name of the created network)
+  * Edit host-only network -> Set IPv4 Address to 192.168.56.1
+* Right-click on the imported virtual machine -> settings -> Network -> Set "Name" field to the previously created host-only network

 ## Installing with vagrant

 Install vagrant and virtual box: